The following awards are presented each spring to undergraduate concentrators in the Department of Classical Studies.

 Eleni Gatzoyiannis Scholarship

-Boston University is currently accepting applications for the 2015-2016 Eleni Gatzoyiannis Scholarship through May 1, 2015.
-The scholarship is available to full-time undergraduate and graduate students of Greek birth or ancestry who have completed at least one semester at Boston University, are in good academic standing, and demonstrate financial need.
+Boston University is currently accepting applications for the 2016-2017 Eleni Gatzoyiannis Scholarship through May 1, 2017.
+The scholarship is available to full-time undergraduate and graduate students of Greek birth or ancestry who have completed at least one semester at Boston University, have a GPA of 3.0 or higher, and demonstrate financial need.
 To apply, eligible students must complete a two-page application and write a short essay.

 Established in 1985, the endowed scholarship fund is a gift from Boston University alumnus Nicholas Gage (DGE’61, COM’63, Hon.’85) in honor of his mother, Eleni Gatzoyiannis.
 The scholarship serves to recognize and memorialize her struggle and martyrdom to protect her children’s lives and to secure their freedom against Communist guerrillas during the Greek Civil War, which resulted in her death at the guerrillas’ hands.
 A renowned author, Gage depicted the story of his mother’s life in a prize-winning biography Eleni, which he subsequently produced as a feature film of the same title.